 But perhaps best of all is the lounge access you get with the Amex Platinum.
 The Platinum card opens up more airport lounge doors than any card on the market.
 For starters, you can get into American Express’s incredible Centurion lounges.
 You’ll also get a membership with Priority Pass, the global network with more than 1,200 outposts.
 You can get into Delta SkyClubs so long as you’re flying Delta that day.
-And finally, you can use Escape Lounges – including our favorite lounge at our home Minneapolis-St. Paul (MSP) airport.
+And finally, you can use Escape Lounges – The Centurion Studio Partner – including our favorite lounge at our home Minneapolis-St. Paul (MSP) airport.

 The Amex Platinum has earned a permanent spot in many travelers' wallets, and the 5x points you get for every dollar you spend when paying for flights is a big part of the reason why.

 It's simply the best card for booking flights, getting extra points, getting solid travel coverage, and accelerating your travels.